strapi/community-content/.github/ISSUE_TEMPLATE/partner-stream.md

 <!--
 Hello 👋

-When you're ready to submit your topic, please provide a title, brief description and outline for your talk.
+When you're ready and have your topic topic, please provide the following
+- company name
+- a title
+- brief outline of topic you are going to cover.

 First up, your Title.
 Keep it short but make sure it really captures what your talk is about.